FF-Q904 - Polisher Vevor - Free user manual and instructions

 SAVE THESE INSTRUCTIONS

 You will need these instructions for the safety instructions, the operating procedures, the parts list and the warranty.
-Put them in a safe and d for future reference.
+Put them in a safe place for future reference.

 IMPORTANT SAFETY INSTRUCTIONS